wi2trier/cbrkit/README.md

 Further examples can be found in our [tests](./tests/test_retrieve.py) and [documentation](https://wi2trier.github.io/cbrkit/).
 The following modules are part of CBRkit:

-- `cbrkit.loaders`: Functions for loading cases and queries.
+- `cbrkit.loaders` and `cbrkit.dumpers`: Functions for loading and exporting cases and queries.
 - `cbrkit.sim`: Similarity generator functions for common data types like strings and numbers.
 - `cbrkit.retrieval`: Functions for defining and applying retrieval pipelines.
 - `cbrkit.adapt`: Adaptation generator functions for adapting cases based on a query.
 - `cbrkit.reuse`: Functions for defining and applying reuse pipelines.
 - `cbrkit.typing`: Generic type definitions for defining custom functions.
+- `cbrkit.synthesis`: Functions for working on a casebase with LLMs to create new insights, e.g. in a RAG context.

 ## Installation